 Mark van Ommeren

-Born and raised in the Netherlands, he studied at the University of British Columbia (BSc in statistics (1992) and MA in (intercultural) counselling psychology (1995)) and received his doctorate (covering culture-informed epidemiology of mental disorders among refugees in Nepal) from the Vrije Universiteit in Amsterdam (2000).
+Born and raised in the Netherlands, Mark lived and worked for five years in Nepal and Fiji before joining WHO.
+He studied at University of British Columbia (BSc in statistics, 1992; MA in counselling psychology, 1995), and received his doctorate - on impact of torture on refugees in Nepal - from the Vrije Universiteit Amsterdam (2000).